na50r/chiitrans/README.md

 ﻿# Purpose of Fork
 I forked this repo because I use Chiitrans myself and since the code was available, I wanted to learn more about it and play with it.
-The main goals of this for are:
+The main goals for this are:
 * Remove depreciated features (e.g. text hooking, people use [Textractor](https://github.com/Artikash/Textractor) these days...)
 * Understand parsing algorithm
 * Understand code structure in general

 ## Parsing Analysis
-Based on how it works and rough analysis, i.e., not a close look at source code, we can assume parsing does the following:
+Based on how it works and rough analysis, we can assume parsing does the following:
 1. Accept text from clipboard as input
 2. Segment the text somehow / Find Morphemes
 3. Get the Lemma of the Morpehemes
-4. Perform a dictionary lookup of the Lemma on `JMdict.xml` and `JMnedict.xml`
+4. Perform a dictionary lookup of the Lemma using `JMdict.xml` and `JMnedict.xml`

 Step 4 we can confirm by looking at the output Chiirans gives.
 For example `男` by itself has 8 translation pop ups.
 If we do: